Caitlin Magarity Class of 2012

 “I feel a lot more comfortable with the thought of going out there,” Magarity said.
 “I know people now.”

 With her eye on the future, Magarity is striving to excel in her Point Park course work.
 After submitting a resume, reel and letter of intent, she landed one of eight coveted director slots, out of 24 applicants, for her Production III class.
-The class is one of the most competitive, grueling and intense courses in the cinema and digital arts program, requiring a crew of students to produce a short film in one semester.
+The class is one of the most competitive, grueling and intense courses in the cinema arts program, requiring a crew of students to produce a short film in one semester.

 Magarity suggested that all students adopt an attitude of pursuing available opportunities and getting as much work under their belts as possible.